ppy/osu-wiki/news/2025/2025-04-11-osutaiko-world-cup-quarterfinals-recap.md

 A couple of scores from last weekend stood out from the rest, which we by no means want to withhold from you!

-- ::{ flag=CL }:: [ulko](https://osu.ppy.sh/users/1263669)'s stunning silver SS on [yuha - Nou#m7 (feat.
+- ::{ flag=CL }:: ::ulko::{ user-id=1263669 }'s stunning silver SS on [yuha - Nou#m7 (feat.
 KAFU)](https://osu.ppy.sh/beatmapsets/2190945#taiko/4634009) (HD2) in their match against the United States, despite not winning the map, makes this one of the scariest threats to Team South Korea, as they will be facing Chile in this weekend's Semifinals.
 - Not one, not two, but **three** players have shown, that even 39-second-long streams are nothing to be afraid of (for them at least).
-After 3:20 minutes of intense stream baking, ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027), ::{ flag=KR }:: [Rosemarie](https://osu.ppy.sh/users/2228401) and ::{ flag=US }:: [SilverTyrant](https://osu.ppy.sh/users/14356353) have hit all the notes with perfect accuracy on [CBR - Love Maker!!](https://osu.ppy.sh/beatmapsets/2347267#taiko/5048581) (NM5).
+After 3:20 minutes of intense stream baking, ::{ flag=KR }:: ::Peaceful::{ user-id=165027 }, ::{ flag=KR }:: ::Rosemarie::{ user-id=2228401 } and ::{ flag=US }:: ::SilverTyrant::{ user-id=14356353 } have hit all the notes with perfect accuracy on [CBR - Love Maker!!](https://osu.ppy.sh/beatmapsets/2347267#taiko/5048581) (NM5).

 ---